PowerDNS/draft-dnsop-nsec-ttl/draft-vandijk-dnsop-nsec-ttl.md

 An attacker can prevent future records from appearing in a cache by seeding the cache with queries that cause NSEC(3) responses to be cached, for aggressive use purposes.
 This document reduces the impact of that attack in cases where the NSEC(3) TTL is higher than the zone operator intended.

-# Implementation Status

-[RFC Editor: please remove this section before publication]

-Implemented in PowerDNS Authoritative Server 4.3.0 https://doc.powerdns.com/authoritative/dnssec/operational.html?highlight=ttl#some-notes-on-ttl-usage .

 # IANA Considerations

-IANA is requested to add a reference to this document in the DNS Resource Record Types registry, for the NSEC and NSEC3 types.
+IANA is requested to add a reference to this document in the "Resource Record (RR) TYPEs" subregistry of the "Domain Name System (DNS) Parameters" registry, for the NSEC and NSEC3 types.

 # Acknowledgements